 Should you get a jumbo reverse mortgage?

-If you own an expensive home and owe very little or don’t currently have a mortgage, a jumbo reverse mortgage can be a powerful financial tool.
+A jumbo reverse mortgage can be a powerful financial tool if you own an expensive home and owe very little or don’t currently have a mortgage.

 A jumbo reverse mortgage makes sense if:

 - You want to pay off your current jumbo loan.
-If you’re carrying a jumbo loan balance and the payment is becoming unaffordable, a jumbo reverse mortgage can be used to pay it off.
+If you’re carrying a jumbo loan balance and the payment is becoming unaffordable, the monthly income you receive from a jumbo reverse mortgage can be used to make the payments.

 - You understand how the higher interest rates affect your equity.
 Jumbo reverse mortgage interest rates tend to be higher than FHA-insured reverse mortgages, which means your loan balance will grow faster over time.
-If you can accomplish your financial goals with a loan balance that meets the HECM limits, you’ll leave more of your equity alone.
+You’ll keep more of your equity if you can accomplish your financial goals with a loan balance that meets the HECM limits.

 - You need some extra cash for retirement.
 Whether you’re padding an underfunded retirement account or planning ahead for assisted living help in your home, jumbo reverse funds may provide an added safety net to maintain your lifestyle as you grow older.